MaibornWolff/dcos-deploy/README.md

 ```
 For each key under `instances` dcos-deploy will create a marathon app from the template file specialized with the variables provided.

+If not defined marathon will add a number of default fields to an app definition. dcos-deploy tries to detect these defaults and exclude them when checking for changes between the local definition and the one known to marathon.
+This is rather complex as these default values partly depend on several modes (network, container type, etc.).
+If you find a case where dcos-deploy falesly reports a change please open an issue at the github project and attach your app definition and the definition reported by marathon (via `dcos marathon app show <app-id>`).

 ### Framework
 `type: framework` defines a DC/OS framework.
 It has the following specific options:
 * `path`: name of the framework.
 If not specified the `service.name` field of the package options are used.
 Variables can be used.